-Fact – Second hand asbestos exposure can cause asbestos illness and this is often at a much lower level than direct exposure.
-This can result from laundering clothing tainted with asbestos or even hugging a loved on that worked in an asbestos industry.
+Fact – Second-hand asbestos exposure can cause asbestos illness and this is often at a much lower level than direct exposure.
+This can result from laundering clothing tainted with asbestos or even hugging a loved one who worked in an asbestos industry.

 Fact – Mesothelioma can develop differently in different people – some will have ongoing exposure over a period of years while others may have had just short term exposure and still others were exposed second-hand with no direct exposure.

 Fact – Low (or high) dose asbestos exposure is difficult to study in lab settings because lab animals typically used for testing do not have the life span to demonstrate the effects of asbestos exposure which often take decades to gestate.

 Fact – Low-dose asbestos exposure can happen even in low-risk jobs.
 Building inspectors, teachers and nurses are some of the occupations of asbestos victims.

 Fact – Low-dose asbestos exposure can be even worse if it runs over an extended period of time but even intermittent or occasional low-dose exposure may result in a serious illness.

 Fact – You won’t know you’ve been impacted by asbestos exposure until decades later.
 Mesothelioma, asbestosis and asbestos-related lung cancers typically gestate for 20-50 years before symptoms manifest and the illness can be diagnosed.

 Fact – Low-dose asbestos exposure will not typically lead to asbestosis – a type of scarring in the lungs caused by asbestos.
 This is most commonly associated with high levels of exposure.
 Low dose exposure has been related to both mesothelioma and asbestos-related lung cancer.